chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.9 = FIX properly check the header images for url as attempting to get an array key on a boolean throws error.
+          FIX catch YouTube videos that have www. at the start of the URL, for wrapping.

 = 2.1.8 = FIX small tweak to fix button alignment on mobile and margin bottom on grid links

 = 2.1.7 = FIX add in missing grid download links CSS.